dd32/add-from-server/readme.txt

  * The plugin now requires WordPress 5.1+ and PHP 7.0+.
 No reason other than why not.
  * Bumps the version to stop the invalid vulnerability warnings.
  * Cleans up code.
  * Removes the User Access Control.
+Any user with File Upload ability can now use the plugin.
  * Removes the Root Directory Control.
+The root directory is now assumed.
+You can use the ADD_FROM_SERVER constant to change it.
  * Removes the Quick Jump functionality.
  * Removes the ability to be able to select the date for imported media.
 It's always today.
 Or, the 1st of the month if it's stored in a dated folder.

 == FAQ ==

+= How can I import files from other folders? =
+In 3.4, the plugin changed to limit the directories you can import files from.
+If you wish to import files from other folders, you need to add the ADD_FROM_SERVER constant to your wp-config.php file.
+For example:
+`define( 'ADD_FROM_SERVER', '/www/' );`

 = Why does the file I want to import have a red background? = WordPress only allows the importing/uploading of certain file types to improve your security.